jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_2_ALPINE.md

 ## Accessing Alpine

 To log onto ALPINE, you can use the terminal command `ssh` or you can use the browser portal called **onDemand**.
-I'm including a description of the `ssh` here for your reference, but we'll skip down to use onDemand together.
+See below for examples of both!

 ---